osalmine/lem_in/README.md

 Elementary algorithmic project
 >  This project is meant to make you code an ant farm manager.

 This is the second algorithms branch project at Hive.
+The objective is to create a path-finding algorithm to guide ants from the start room to the end room.

 ## Usage